DevExpress-Examples/asp-net-mvc-spreadsheet-work-with-database/Readme.md

 <!-- default badges end -->
 # Spreadsheet for ASP.NET MVC - How to save and load documents from a database

-This example demonstrates how to configure the [Spreadsheet extension](https://docs.devexpress.com/AspNetMvc/17113/components/spreadsheet) to save and load documents from a database.
+This example demonstrates how to configure the [Spreadsheet extension](https://docs.devexpress.com/AspNetMvc/17113/components/spreadsheet) to save/load documents to/from a database.

 ![Connect Spreadsheet to Database](connect-spreadsheet-to-database.png)